tidesdb/tidesdb/README.md

 > In very active beta development.
 Not ready for production use.
 The library is not yet stable.

 ## Features
 - [x] **Concurrent** multiple threads can read and write to the storage engine.
 The skiplist uses an RW lock which means multiple readers and one true writer.
 SSTables are sorted, immutable and can be read concurrently they are protected via page locks.
+Transactions are also protected via a lock.
 - [x] **Column Families** store data in separate key-value stores.
 - [x] **Atomic Transactions** commit or rollback multiple operations atomically.
 - [ ] **Cursor** iterate over key-value pairs forward and backward. (in progress)